Explore Meshline

 For example, imagine HubSpot receives the original signal, Salesforce carries the team conversation, Close stores the downstream customer or revenue record, and undefined contains the operational or finance context.
 Without a mapping layer, operators have to compare those systems by memory.

-In practice, the stronger workflow validates field mapping, source of truth, owner, status, retry count, replay safety, and final outcome before it updates another system.
+For Agency Lead Routing: Workflow Guide for Operators, in practice, the stronger workflow validates field mapping, source of truth, owner, status, retry count, replay safety, and final outcome before it updates another system.
 That gives the team a concrete audit trail instead of a pile of screenshots and chat messages.

 Implementation checklist